 Take the time to get to know your employees and their backgrounds by pushing forward initiatives, such as a feedback system that uses surveys, polls, and other tools to better understand team members' authentic thoughts and expectations.

 Incentives like establishing an employer brand that appeals to younger generations can also improve employee satisfaction and help make them feel heard.

 Also, HR teams should devote time to workplace training to ensure that the expectations around safety, sexual harassment, and safety compliance are fully communicated and understood.

 HR in retail can often seem very complex and overwhelming, but if companies are able to draw critical insights from the workforce, with guidance provided by feedback platforms, retailers can use this data to their advantage and overcome the challenges within their sector.

-Be it high turnover costs or employee theft; HR managers are forced to be very flexible and multitask a dozen tasks, which is why it is so important to implement solutions, which help reduce the workload significantly.
+Be it high turnover costs or employee theft; HR managers are forced to be very flexible and multitask, which is why it’s so important to implement solutions that help to reduce the workload significantly.